tomo10016/Household-account-book/README.md

-# SecondApplication
+# Household-account-book
-This repository is My Second Application only.
+This repository is My Household-account-book only.